 Traditionally, most new businesses had been storefronts that focused on providing products or services for local demand, limiting a merchant customer base of the immediate town and surrounding areas.
-Short of opening new locations, merchants were generally constrained to servicing their local markets as customers outside of there area might not be cost effective or even possible to service.
+Short of opening new locations, merchants were generally constrained to servicing their local markets as customers outside of their area might not be cost effective or even possible to service.

-With the advances in technology and the internet, merchants have been able to remove many barriers to business and can now tap into larger markets and expand their businesses without the need to open new locations.
-Along the growth of the internet, the ability of merchants to sell products and accept online payments has vastly changed the landscape of commerce, allowing businesses to be open 24 hours a day and sell to anyone with a credit card or debit card.
+With the advances in technology and the Internet, merchants have been able to remove many barriers to business and can now tap into larger markets and expand their businesses without the need to open new locations.
+Along the growth of the Internet, the ability of merchants to sell products and accept online payments has vastly changed the landscape of commerce, allowing businesses to be open 24 hours a day and sell to anyone with a credit card or debit card.

 How an Online Credit Card Transaction Works

 Online transactions, also known as card not present, follow nearly the same process as a brick and mortar credit card transaction, requiring an additional security measure of a payment gateway to prevent any potential fraud when sending card account information to the payment processor.
 During an e commerce transaction, there are 6 different organizations involved to process a card: